OPS-E2E-PPE/VBA-Docs/api/Word.View.ShadeEditableRanges.md

 keywords: vbawd10.chm161808431
 f1_keywords:
 - vbawd10.chm161808431
-ms.prod: word
 api_name:
 - Word.View.ShadeEditableRanges
 ms.assetid: f079c812-024d-6568-4643-4c2df96fd59d
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # View.ShadeEditableRanges property (Word)

 Returns or sets a **Long** that represents whether shading is applied to the ranges in a document for which users have permission to modify. .

 ## Syntax

 _expression_. `ShadeEditableRanges`

  _expression_ An expression that returns a '[View](Word.View.md)' object.

 ## Remarks

  **True** shades the ranges in a document that users can modify.
 Range shading is on by default.
-When range shading is on, or when you set the property to **True** , the **ShadeEditableRanges** property returns a value of -1.
+When range shading is on, or when you set the property to **True**, the **ShadeEditableRanges** property returns a value of -1.
 When you set the **ShadeEditableRanges** property to **False** it returns a value of 0.
 The values have no meaning beyond indicating whether the property is **True** or **False**.

 ## Example